SmarterFuture/web-games/README.md

 Merge requests are welcomed.

 ### Code style and rules
-We follow [these best practices](https://medium.com/@warkiringoda/typescript-best-practices-2021-a58aee199661) and TODO formatter
+I try to follow [these best practices](https://medium.com/@warkiringoda/typescript-best-practices-2021-a58aee199661) and TODO formatter

 ### Assets library
 All assets can be found [here](https://photos.app.goo.gl/hTfLajd9mGdzwqEc6)